How to Remove Faucet aerator that is Stuck?

 Call to Plumber:

 If you have failed to remove the aerator that is stuck after following all the methods, you should now call the plumber to remove the aerator.

 The plumber will remove the aerator and then decide either you should change the aerator or not because plumbers have a vast knowledge of plumbing issues and understand what to do and what not to do.

 You should ask the plumber to check the whole faucet if there is something wrong or any leakage or dripping issue.
 If any issue, ask him to solve it because you don’t call the plumber repeatedly, which also means loss of money and time

 How to remove a faucet aerator without a wrench?

 To remove a faucet aerator without a wrench, you should read the above methods.
-I have discussed how to remove a faucet aerator that is stuck by hand, by using pliers, by heat, and by applying oil.
+I have discussed how to remove a aerator that is stuck by hand, by using pliers, by heat, and by applying oil.

 When and why replace the faucet aerator?